-New York State should update its study of market efficiency to include market shifts anticipated by programs that incentivize improved efficiency equipment as the federal equipment efficiency incentives will likely lead to a market shift that New York State should include in its assumptions.
+New York State should update its study of market efficiency to include a market shift anticipated by programs that incentivize improved efficiency equipment as the federal equipment efficiency incentives will likely lead to a market shift that New York State should include in its assumptions.
 For example, AHRI has found that owners of existing buildings can achieve substantial energy savings by replacing outdated technology with both fuel-burning and electric new space heating products.
 This replacement of equipment should also be incentivized.

-AHRI supports New York's consideration of the potential for incentivizing distributed energy resources including the use of heat pumps.
-AHRI also recommends incentivizing dual fuel heat pump/furnace systems, which do not require a heavy increase on electrical service panel load as these systems can dramatically lower building emissions and help manage peak electric loads.
+AHRI supports New York's consideration of the potential for incentivizing distributed energy resources including the use of heat pumps (see page 38 of scoping plan).
+AHRI also recommends incentivizing dual fuel heat pump/furnace systems -which do not require a heavy increase on electrical service panel load as these systems can dramatically lower building emissions and help manage peak electric loads.
 Any transition to all-electric heat pumps in existing homes should be incentivized and include the cost of an electric service panel increase.